-As my final exams approached for my degree in Psychology, I felt a real sense of panic about what I was going to do with the rest of my life.
+As my final exams approached for my degree in Psychology, I felt a sense of panic about what I was going to do with the rest of my life.
 What career path should I follow?
 I had a complete blank and felt lost about which direction I should go in.
-I had really enjoyed studying psychology but it did not feel like it was the right direction to go in.
-However, looking back I definitely had a sense that it would come back into my life at some point, but I had no idea how or when.
+I had really enjoyed studying psychology but I did not want to become a psychologist.

 It was my mother who suggested that as I had always done well in drama, I should perhaps apply for drama school.
 I loved performing but also felt completely overwhelmed by the idea of actually 'putting myself out there' as an actor.
 However, I took the leap and no one was more surprised than me when I got a place.

 I found drama school tough, full of highs and lows but there were some truly memorable moments.
 Quite often whilst watching contemporaries pull off some wonderful performances, but I was constantly questioning my ability and what I was doing there.
 It was when I left drama school that I really began to understand what a difficult industry acting is to establish yourself in.
 So much passion and determination everywhere you go, but so little opportunity.
 After many years as a 'jobbing' actress I realised I wasn't really progressing.
 Each year seemed the same, full of promise at the start, and then a carbon copy of the year before.
 It revolved around appearing in stage productions, followed by months of temping work.
 It seemed like an impossible cycle to get out of as each production brought with it the promise that 'this could be it', the break that I had been waiting for.
 However, with hindsight and years of coaching and personal development under my belt, I also realise that I was terrified of success.
 I was like a car revving itself with the hand brake on, and then mystified as to why I wasn't getting anywhere.